23 Of The Best Relationship Goals To Nurture Intimacy

 If you are married or in a committed relationship, stop for a moment and consider the amount of time you spend actively working to strengthen it.
 If it's not much, you certainly aren't alone.

-This is the time when miscommunication, conflicts, frustrations, and boredom can sabotage the relationship and undermine the intimacy and joy of both partners.
+This is the time when miscommunication, conflicts, frustrations, and boredom can sabotage the closeness and undermine the intimacy and joy of both partners.

 Many couples aren't sure what to do at this point, so they don't do much of anything to revive their connection.

-Just as you have personal or professional goals, you and your partner can mindfully consider what you want for your relationship and how you're going to achieve it.
+Just as you have personal or professional goals, you and your partner can mindfully consider what your best relationship goals will be and how you're going to achieve it.

-Here are 10 relationship goals that will nurture and protect your bond:
+Here is a list of 23 relationship goals for couples to nurture and protect your bond:

 Let's be honest — most of us talk a big game about the importance of our marriage or love relationship, but when the rubber meets the road, we aren't really putting the relationship first.